Israel at 70: Satisfaction and grim disquiet share the stage | Taiwan News

 JERUSALEM (AP) — Is Israel a success as it turns 70?
 As Israelis commemorate the milestone this week, satisfaction and a grim disquiet share the stage.

-It has a standard of living that rivals Western Europe, without the natural resources.
+It has a standard of living that rivals Western Europe, though it lacks significant natural resources.
 It can boast of scientific achievements and military and technological clout beyond its modest size.
 It controls most of biblical Israel, and despite widespread criticism of its policies toward the Palestinians, it has cultivated good diplomatic ties with most of the world.

 But it's also a country that is weary from decades of conflict with the Palestinians.
 It is riven by religious, ethnic and economic divisions.
 It is still seeking recognition in a region that has not fully come to terms with the presence of a Jewish state.